 I have served two 2-year terms as president of the Mt.
 Diablo Branch of the California Writers Club and currently serve on the board of directors.
 Though past the usual retirement age, I am a semi-retired lay minister at Christ the King Catholic Church, Pleasant Hill, CA.

-I’ve recently published my ninth novel (13th book), Bishop Myriel: In His Own Words (available on Amazon and through your local bookstore).
+I’ve recently published my ninth novel, Inspector Javert: at the Gates of Hell (available on Amazon and through your local bookstore).
 It’s really a challenge to write a novel whose main character is himself the creation of another novelist.
 In this case, the master himself, Victor Hugo.
 I’m proud of the finished product.